 You will receive registration instructions by email, usually in August and once you have accepted the offer of a place and met all the conditions of your offer.
 International students will also not receive registration instructions until they have either paid their deposit or submitted proof of sponsorship.

-International Welcome 2012 takes place from Tuesday 18th September to Friday 21st September.
+Our International Welcome takes place during the main Arrival, Welcome and Registration period.
 International Welcome is a programme of events provided especially for new international students to help them settle in to their new life at Newcastle University.

 Our International Welcome Programme includes: a free ‘Meet & Greet’ Service from Newcastle International Airport; a schedule of information sessions designed to inform students about the practicalities of being a new student at Newcastle University; and a programme of social activities.

 Help can be obtained by contacting support staff by emailing email@example.com